FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 [Linuxserver](https://www.linuxserver.io/) docker containers, which SWAG is built on, support add-on [mods](https://docs.linuxserver.io/general/container-customization/#docker-mods) provide additional functionality to their containers with the inclusion of one or two additional ENVs.
 They are extremely awesome.
 Particularly for us, the [Auto-proxy mod](https://github.com/linuxserver/docker-mods/tree/swag-auto-proxy) adds scripting to SWAG to generate subdomain proxy files based on [docker labels](https://docs.docker.com/config/labels-custom-metadata/) found on containers running on the same docker host SWAG is on.

-I've taken the liberty of enhancing this mod enable generating these proxy files from _multiple_ docker hosts, not just on the same machine as SWAG.
-My mod (pull request), I've named [auto-proxy-multi](https://github.com/FoxxMD/docker-mods/tree/swag-auto-proxy-multi) provides additional functionality:
+I've taken the liberty of enhancing this mod by enabling it to generate these proxy files from _multiple_ docker hosts, not just on the same machine as SWAG.
+My mod (pull request), I've named [auto-proxy-multi](https://github.com/FoxxMD/docker-mods/tree/swag-auto-proxy-multi), provides additional functionality:

 * smart guessing for remote host Web port
 * per-host TLD